John Gill Shorter

-John Gill Shorter (April 23, 1818 – May 29, 1872) was an American politician who served as the 17th Governor of Alabama from 1861 to 1863.
+John Gill Shorter (April 23, 1818 – May 29, 1872) was an American politician, lawyer, and slaveowner who served as the 17th governor of Alabama from 1861 to 1863 during the American Civil War.
 Before assuming the governorship, Shorter was a Deputy from Alabama to the Provisional Congress of the Confederate States from February 1861 to December 1861.

+Early life

+John Gill Shorter was born on April 23, 1818, in Monticello, Georgia.
+He attended the University of Georgia, graduating in 1837, then moved to Eufaula, Alabama where he studied law and was admitted to the bar in 1838.

+In 1843 he married Mary Jane Battle, and established himself in Barbour county as a prominent South Alabama attorney, with sizeable holdings of land and slaves.